top of page

 Overview

 The City of Stanley is in the process of developing Workforce housing.
 This small community lacks stable year round housing for many essential workers like teachers, firefighters, and healthcare providers.
-Through grants and other funding sources Stanley is working to improve housing.
+Through grants and other funding sources Stanley is working to improve housing availability in the community.

 Estimated Timeline